epicweb-dev/epic-stack/docs/database.md

 ### LiteFS Cloud Backups

-LifeFS Cloud is a service offered by Fly.io for managing backup and restore functionality.
+LiteFS Cloud is a service offered by Fly.io for managing backup and restore functionality.

 This is the simplest method for backing up your database.